labarilem/notes/building-microservices/integration.md

 However, RPC has issues too:

-- Usually it causes technology coupling between client and server
+- Usually it causes technology coupling between client and server.
-- Local calls must not be confused with remote calls, because of latency and unreliability
+- Local calls must not be confused with remote calls, because of latency and unreliability.
-- Brittleness, because server signatures and interfaces need to match exactly the ones in the client
+- Brittleness, because server signatures and interfaces need to match exactly the ones in the client.

 Compared to database integration, RPC is certainly an improvement when we think about options for request/response collaboration.